jarun/nnn/README.md

 #### run custom scripts

-`nnn` can invoke custom scripts with the currently selected file name as argument 1.
+`nnn` can invoke custom scripts in the current directory with the currently selected file name as argument 1.

 Export the absolute path to the directory with your scripts or a single script: